wilko1971/D1-Mini-Case/README.md

 # D1-Mini-Case

-I really liked the look of the D1 Mini cases D3nce designed, I just found them a little too delicate for my needs.
+I really liked the look of the D1 Mini cases D3nce designed over on thingiverse.
+I just found them a little too delicate for my needs.
 I had originally planned to just take the original designs and make the walls a little thicker, but things took on a life of their own.

 The main system is split into 3 parts, base separator and top, then there are a couple of supporting files for mounting the system.
 All files are on Tinker Cad and are public if you want to add more sensors or remix anything.